Idaho Limited Power of Attorney Form

-An Idaho limited power of attorney (POA) is a form that is used by a person (named the “principal”) to give another person (named the “agent”) legal power to represent them when completing various tasks.
+An Idaho limited power of attorney is a form that is used by a person (named the “principal”) to give another person (named the “agent”) legal power to represent them when completing various tasks.
 This includes managing real estate, transferring a vehicle title, handling tax-related matters, and much more.
-A limited POA differs from a general POA as it requires the agent to complete specific tasks by a certain date.
+It is more restricted than a general power of attorney as it requires the agent to complete specific tasks by a certain date.

 Signing requirements (§ 15-12-105): The form must be notarized.